UkoeHB/bevy_girk/USAGE.md

 - Insert a `ClientRequestHandler` resource to the app with your desired request-handling callback.
     - The callback should use `deserialize_client_request()?` to extract requests.
 This function is exposed in case you want to read `ClientFwRequest`s sent by the client framework.
 - Insert a `GameMessageType` resource to the app with your desired game message type.
-The message type must implement `IntoEventType` for determining the message send policy (ordered/unordered/unreliable).
+The message type must implement `IntoChannelKind` for determining the message send policy (ordered/unordered/unreliable).

 **API**